-Stories of people who emigrated here from homes in Colombia, Honduras, Mexico, and Uruguay.
-Today they live and work in Wisconsin.
-While the immigration of people from Mexico, Central and South America is being debated at the national level, here in Wisconsin many of us have not had opportunities to meet or get to know immigrants from these places.
+Though immigration is being debated at the national level, here in Wisconsin many of us have not had opportunities to meet or get to know immigrants from south of the border.

-We believe that their personal stories, told with the help of Wisconsin-based journalist Bill Berry and photographer Gary Porter, provide important perspectives.
-The website offers additional information to help us understand these stories in the context of history, policy, and our lives.
+We believe that the stories of immigrants, as well as the perspectives of Wisconsinites, are important today and going forward.
+The Immigrant Journeys website also offers additional information to help us understand these stories in the context of history, policy, and our lives.

 Beyond The Headlines